snabbco/snabb/src/program/snabbvmx/doc/README.userguide.md

 ## SnabbVMX top

-`snabbvmx top` prints out information of a running SnabbVMX instance.
+`snabbvmx top` prints out information about a running SnabbVMX instance.
 There might be more than one Snabb process running:

 ```bash
 $ sudo ./snabb top